WarmUpTill/SceneSwitcher/README.md

 # SceneSwitcher
-An automated scene switcher for OBS Studio
+An automated scene switcher for OBS Studio.

 More information can be found on https://obsproject.com/forum/resources/automatic-scene-switching.395/.